NICDIundergrad/SummerUndergradProgramWeb/faculty/index.md

 # Neuroscience Institute Faculty

-Below are the labs participating in the 2021 Summer Undergraduate Program for Neuroscience Training.
+Below are the labs participating in the 2021 Undergraduate Summer Research Training in Neuroscience program.
 If you find a specific lab(s) that you want to work in, you can indicate that in your personal statement.

 ## Tritsch Lab